johnwbyrd/unwinnable-by-design/design/parser.md

 ## Your Task

 You will be given a block of Inform 7 source code that defines a scene and its contents.
-You must analyze this code and extract all relevant information into the following JSON format.
+You must analyze this code and extract all relevant information into the JSON format specified below.

+### Strict Output Format Requirements
+**Your response MUST be a single, valid JSON object and NOTHING ELSE.**
+-   **DO NOT** include any explanatory text, conversational lead-ins, or summaries before or after the JSON object.
+-   **DO NOT** wrap the JSON object in markdown code fences (e.g., ` ```json ... ``` `).
+-   The JSON object itself **MUST NOT** contain any comments (e.g., `// ...` or `/* ... */`).
+-   All keys and string values within the JSON object MUST be enclosed in double quotes (`"`).
+-   All double quotes (`"`) *within* a string value must be properly escaped as `\"`.
+-   Be meticulous in ensuring that string values, especially for `i7_code` and `description` fields, do not contain any extraneous characters (like unescaped quotes or trailing quotes) that would invalidate the JSON structure.
+-   **CRITICAL SYNTAX RULE:** Every key-value pair within a JSON object MUST be separated by a comma (`,`), unless it is the last pair in that specific object.
+Ensure all commas are correctly placed between pairs.
+-   The top-level structure of your response must be the JSON object as defined in the schema.

 ### JSON Output Schema